Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 ![Feature flags](../../Assets/Screenshots/Webhooks/Webhooks/DisableWebhook.png "[Feature flags]")

 1. Select the *Disable webhooks* checkbox in the *Webhooks* section.
-For detailed information, see [Switch on&frasl;off single feature flags](Core1Platform/AdministratingCore1/06_ExpertKnowledge.md#switch-on⁄off-single-feature-flags) in the *Core1 Platform* documentation.
     The webhook workers have been disabled.
 No new webhooks will be sent as long as the *Disable webhooks* checkbox is selected.

-2. Clear the *Disable webhooks* checkbox in the *Webhooks* section after you have finished editing workers or webhooks.
+2. After you have finished editing workers or webhooks, clear the *Disable webhooks* checkbox in the *Webhooks* section.
     The execution of the queue will be continued after one minute.